 TTL Examples

-1. Social media: Social media advertising is a great example of an above-the-line marketing technique that can also be used for below-the-line marketing.
+1. Social media: Social media advertising is a great example of an above the line marketing technique that can also be used for below-the-line marketing.
 As a TTL advertising technique, it is a cost-effective way to reach potential customers and can help improve customer relations.

-2. Search engine optimization: Search engine optimization (SEO) is a marketing strategy that can be used for both above-the-line and below-the-line marketing.
+2. Search engine optimization: Search engine optimization (SEO) is a marketing strategy that can be used for both above the line and below-the-line marketing.
 By optimizing your website for search engines, you can increase the likelihood that potential customers will find your business online.

-3. Pay-per-click advertising: Another marketing technique that may be utilized for both above-the-line and below-the-line marketing is pay-per-click (PPC) advertising.
+3. Pay-per-click advertising: Another marketing technique that may be utilized for both above the line and below-the-line marketing is pay-per-click (PPC) advertising.
 PPC allows you to pay for placement in search engine results and can be an effective way to reach potential customers.

 5. Public relations: Another marketing approach that may be employed for both ATL and BTL marketing is public relations (PR).
 PR can help improve your business’s reputation and build relationships with potential customers.